Fraud Article

 The early warning system

-This transforms fraud prevention from reactive (catching fraud after it succeeds) to predictive (preventing fraud before it causes damage).
+This transforms fraud prevention from reactive (catching fraud after it succeeds) to real-time (preventing fraud before it causes damage).
 The financial impact is significant – preventing fraud is always more cost-effective than remediating it after the fact.

 Breaking down information silos